ErykHalicki/Notion_Clock/README.md

  LCD display that connects to Notion API, kind of an advanced desk clock
 ## Topics: REST API, 3d modelling

-The idea behind this project is a little hard to explain because its more of a personal tool for me than anything The "box" is programmed to connect to the Notion API and request a database of events It then grabs all the events that have dates and calculates the time remaining until each, displaying the remaining time on the screen
+The idea behind this project is a little hard to explain because its more of a personal tool than anything The "box" is programmed to connect to the Notion API and request a database of events It then grabs all the events that have dates and calculates the time remaining until each, displaying the remaining time on the screen